-In order to make the most of your interaction with employers, prepare a short interesting and engaging verbal summary of your background, experiences, and career interests.
+- UPDATE AND PREPARE YOUR RESUME You are encouraged to have an updated resume that reflects your most current experiences and skills.
+In order to have the most polished resume, take advantage of available resume Drop-In Hours at the Alumni & Student Connections Office.
+After you have polished up your resume, plan on bringing at least ten copies to the Career Fair. - PREPARE YOUR "PERSONAL PITCH" In order to make the most of your interaction with employers, prepare a short interesting and engaging verbal summary of your background, experiences, and career interests.
 This is your opportunity to make a good impression.
-Also, practice answering interview questions and prepare two to five questions you would like to ask the employer.
+Also, practice answering interview questions and prepare two to five questions you would like to ask the employer. - DRESS TO IMPRESS